alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 - Generate a certificate in PDF format
 - Generate a certificate metada in JSON format

-So, the project can be designed to have these classes:
+So, we designed the project to have these classes:

 **GenerateCertificate**